simdutf/simdutf/README.md

  * E.g., the function might return simdutf::encoding_type::UTF8,
  * simdutf::encoding_type::UTF16_LE, simdutf::encoding_type::UTF16_BE, or
  * simdutf::encoding_type::UTF32_LE.
+ * If a BOM is available, the function may trust it.
+The library may
+ * change its heuristics over time.
+ *
+ * You should view the result of this function as a hint.
  *
  * @param input the string to analyze.
  * @param length the length of the string in bytes.